SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/META_WhatsApp_Messaging/META_WhatsApp_Messaging_Installation.md

 *For more info about correlation rules visit [Orchestration & Automation courses](https://community.dataminer.services/learning/courses/orchestration-automation/) and [About DataMiner Correlation](https://docs.dataminer.services/user-guide/Advanced_Modules/Correlation/About_DMS_Correlation.html)*.

 > [!IMPORTANT]
-> You can create as many correlation rules and elements as you need to different alarms to different contacts.
+> You can create as many correlation rules and elements as you need to send different alarms to different contacts.

 ### Connector Configuration